-Output Live Sessions illuminate cutting-edge artists at the intersection of music & technology taking their productions from the studio to the stage.
+Welcome Los Angeles-based music producer and singer Dresage as our first performer in Output Live Sessions, recorded live and direct from Output Studio.
+Output Live Sessions illuminate cutting-edge artists at the intersection of music and technology taking their productions from the studio to the stage.

-Dive into how Dresage brings her song ‘Center’ to life by triggering chopped up vocal stems into a dynamic performance alongside electroacoustic harp, bass, and drums.
+Dive into how Dresage brings her song “Center” to life by triggering chopped-up vocal stems into a dynamic performance alongside electroacoustic harp, bass, and drums.

 Notes from the artist

 The song “Center” fell out of me one evening, as I found myself stumbling into a crossroads of no longer being the center of somebody else’s world.
-It’s a lovely crisis of realizing you are but an insignificant spec within a massive, unforgiving, and beautiful universe.
+It’s a lovely crisis of realizing you are but an insignificant speck within a massive, unforgiving, and beautiful universe.
 It was almost freeing.

 He continued to work on the instrumentation, as I kept hearing this melody cooing “The center of the center,” so I just ran with it for the lyrics.
-From there, I took the production stems into Pro Tools session to further shape the song.
+From there, I took the production stems into a Pro Tools session to further shape the song.
 I ended up making chops of the original vocal synth, which now are the focus of this piece.

-Transitioning to Live
+Transitioning to live

 Bassist Ricky Bakken and I have also been playing music together for years in a band, Hotel Cinema.
-Additionally, I adore how Tamir plays the drum kit pushing boundaries in ways I hope my music could.
+Additionally, I adore how Tamir Barzilay plays the drum kit pushing boundaries in ways I hope my music could.
 I am lucky to know and make music with all of them!